Liu Xiangdao: During Emperor Gaozong's reign

 In 659, Liu was made the minister of justice.
 It was said that whenever he dealt with serious cases, he carefully deliberated with a heavy heart, and whenever he submitted recommendations of execution to the emperor, he would fast on that day.
 In 661, he took the additional post of prefect of Pu Prefecture (蒲州, roughly modern Yuncheng, Shanxi).
 In 663, that prefectural post was changed to that of secretary general of the capital prefecture Yong Prefecture (雍州, roughly modern Xi'an, Shaanxi), a very important post as the prefect of the capital prefecture was traditionally a post given to one of the most honored imperial princes, and therefore secretary general was actually the official in charge of the capital.
 Also that year, he was in charge of the corruption investigation against the powerful chancellor Li Yifu.
 In 664, he was made You Xiang (右相), the head of the legislative bureau—a post considered one for a chancellor.
 Around the new year 665, when fellow chancellor Shangguan Yi failed in his bid to persuade Emperor Gaozong to depose his second wife Empress Wu (later known as Wu Zetian), Empress Wu had her ally Xu Jingzong falsely accuse Shangguan of treason and had Shangguan executed.
 As Liu and Shangguan were friends, he was removed from his chancellor post and made the minister of rites.

-In 665, when Emperor Gaozong was preparing to make sacrifices to heaven and earth at Mount Tai, the officials in charge generally opined that, based on regulations written during the Han Dynasty, the two officials who should sacrifice after Emperor Gaozong were the ministers of ceremonies (太常卿, Taichang Qing) and palace supplies (光祿卿, Guanglu Qing) — two titles that carried far more prestige and importance in Han Dynasty than they did in the Tang Dynasty.
+In 665, when Emperor Gaozong was preparing to make sacrifices to heaven and earth at Mount Tai, the officials in charge generally opined that, based on regulations written during the Han dynasty, the two officials who should sacrifice after Emperor Gaozong were the ministers of ceremonies (太常卿, Taichang Qing) and palace supplies (光祿卿, Guanglu Qing)—two titles that carried far more prestige and importance in the Han dynasty than they did in the Tang dynasty.
 Liu rebutted their recommendations, pointing out the absurdity of adopting Han regulations that were written for a different structure of government.
 Emperor Gaozong agreed, and instead, he had his uncle Li Yuanli (李元禮) the Prince of Xu sacrifice after himself, and had Liu sacrifice after Li Yuanli.
 After the completion of the ceremony (which was held in 666), Emperor Gaozong created Liu the Duke of Guangping.
 Later that year, Liu requested that he be allowed to retire, and Emperor Gaozong allowed him to retire and bestowed on him the honorific title of Zijin Guanglu Daifu (紫金光祿大夫).
 He died later that year, and his son Liu Qixian (who later changed his name to Liu Jingxian to observe naming taboo as to Emperor Gaozong's crown prince Li Xian) inherited his title.